Directorate-General for Regional and Urban Policy

 The Directorate-General for Regional and Urban Policy (DG REGIO) is a Directorate-General of the European Commission.

 The DG Regional and Urban Policy is responsible for European Union measures to assist the economic and social development of the less-favored regions of the European Union under Articles 158 and 160 of the Treaty of Rome.

+In 2020 it had 618 employees.